Aghostraa/OSS_project_adder/README.md

-# OSS Project yaml Creator
+# OSS Project YAML Creator

-A Go application to help users create YAML files for web3 projects and automatically commit them to a OSS project db.
+A Go application and Chrome extension to help users create YAML files for web3 projects and automatically commit them to an OSS project database.

 ## Features

 - Step-by-step prompts to gather project details
 - Generates a YAML file based on user input
 - Automatically commits and pushes the YAML file to a specified GitHub repository
+- Chrome extension for an easy-to-use interface

 ## Prerequisites

 - [Go](https://golang.org/dl/) installed
 - [Git](https://git-scm.com/downloads) installed
 - A GitHub account with a forked repository
+- [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) installed (for building the Chrome extension)
+- [Docker](https://www.docker.com/get-started) installed (optional, for running the app in a container)

 ## Installation

+### Go Application

 1. Clone the repository: